Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 The Alchemist is one of the only fictional books on this list and with good reason.
 In this masterpiece, Paulo Coelho tells the story of Santiago, a young farmer, and his search for a hidden treasure.

-Filled with exceptional storytelling, clever allegory, and a deep and impactful message, the Alchemist is a must read for any man searching for his place in this world.
+Filled with exceptional storytelling, clever allegory, and a deep and impactful message, the Alchemist is one of the must read books for men who are searching for their place in the world.

 6. Letters from a Stoic by Seneca